fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

   The URL for the request, supports reactive data, Observable, Stream.
-When `refetch` is `true`, the request will automatically be re-executed when the URL changes.
+When refetch is true, the request will automatically be re-executed when the URL changes.

 ### UseFetchOptions